jcjorel/clonesquad-ec2-pet-autoscaler/docs/ALARMS_REFERENCE.md

 This example specifies also 2 meta information:
 * **Points=1001**            : Override default points associated to an alarm (by default, 1000),
 * **BaselineThreshold=30.0** : Specify a baseline threshold to allow CloneSquad works in analogous mode instead of relying only on Alarm triggering.
 In this example, it defines a baseline threshold of 30.0 (float).
 The alarm specification [ec2.scaleup.alarm-cpu-gt-75pc.yaml](../src/resources/ec2.scaleup.alarm-cpu-gt-75pc.yaml) defines a main Threshold of 75.0 (meaning 75 percent).
 CloneSquad will poll Cloudwatch underlying metric (i.e. CPU utilization) and generate points using the below formula:
-> Even optional, it is strongly advised to always define a `BaselineThreshold` to avoid a jerky behavior of the autoscaler.
+> Tip: Even optional, it is strongly advised to always define a `BaselineThreshold` to avoid a jerky behavior of the autoscaler.

+> Tip: The `BaselineThreshold` parameter should be set to a value that ensures a scaling criteria that is close to zero (but not zero) when the squad has no activity.
+It maximizes the autoscaling smoothness.

 Baselined point calculation: